containers/ramalama/README.md

 ## Credit where credit is due

-For the vast majority of AI/LLM software we use, under the covers the heavy lifting is being done by:
+For the majority of AI/LLM software we use, under the covers the heavy lifting is being done by:

 https://github.com/ggerganov/llama.cpp